2011, Marseille France: Our first Halloween in France

-- Sure take the kids trick- or-treating if you want but like I said, trick-or-treaters are rare and finding a house that actually has candy is even rarer.
+- Sure take the kids trick-or-treating if you want but like I said, trick-or-treaters are rare and finding a house that has candy is even more unusual.

 - Search for Halloween parties at bars or restaurants in your area.
-It is after all a rather commercial holiday so some businesses will actually celebrate it in order to lure in customers.
+It is, after all, a rather commercial holiday so some businesses will celebrate it to lure in customers.

 - Go to Disneyland for Halloween in Paris.
-We did in 2013 and it was actually a blast.
+We did in 2013, and it was a blast.
 We rented a house from airbnb.com and bought our tickets online.

 - Go to the movies.